zhihil/Lessons/S18/Projects/README.md

-# Coffee 'N Code Sprint 2018 Project List
+# Coffee 'N Code Spring 2018 Project List

 ### Web development
 Learn the basics such HTML, CSS, Javascript, Jquery and Bootstrap to get you started on your personal portfolio website.